 Pupils are helped to acquire the necessary knowledge, skills and understanding to apply a range of mathematical concepts to situations which may arise in their own lives.
 High standards are maintained and we encourage students to develop their mathematical abilities as far as possible.

 At AS/A2 we study MEI Structured Mathematics (OCR).
 Girls will choose to study either Mechanics or Statistics to complement the compulsory Pure Mathematics modules.
-Pupils studying Further Mathematics study more Pure Mathematics modules as well as both Statistics and Mechanics.
+A full range of Further Mathematics units is also available.